-In October 1941, the bulk of the people and most of the equipment were evacuated to the east.
+In October 1941, most of the crew and equipment were evacuated to the east.
 The equipment was installed at the Izhevsk Machine-Building Plant and was used for the production of defence equipment.
-Some of the workers stayed there, the other part with the documentation for the production of motorcycles was sent to Tyumen, where at the same time people from Taganrog Instrumental Factory arrived, as well as equipment and rigging for the production of AM-600 motorcycles.
+Some of the workers stayed there, the rest was sent to Tyumen with all of the documentation for the production of motorcycles.
+At the same time people from Taganrog Instrumental Factory arrived there, along with equipment and rigging for the production of AM-600 motorcycles.

 TIZ-AM-600 from the collection «Motorworld by V.Sheynov»